 Port Charlotte DUI Defense and Statute 316.193

-Whether they were impaired to a degree by alcohol and/or drugs.
+- If the driver was impaired to a degree by alcohol and/or drugs.

-If the driver was in physical control of a vehicle at the time of the offense.
+- If the driver was in physical control of a vehicle at the time of the offense.

-If another person was seriously injured or killed as a result of the offense.
+- If another person was seriously injured or killed as a result of the offense.

-Whether there was property damage as a result of the offense.
+- Whether there was property damage as a result of the offense.

-The individual has any previous DUI convictions on their criminal background.
+- If the driver has any previous DUI convictions on their criminal background.

 Experienced DUI Defense Attorneys in Port Charlotte

-Port Charlotte DUI lawyers at Musca Law advise clients that the penalties associated with a DUI conviction in Florida are wide ranging.
+Port Charlotte DUI lawyers at Musca Law advise clients that the penalties associated with a DUI conviction in Florida are wide-ranging.
 They can include jail time and fines, and a DMV administrative suspension of the privilege to drive.
 Other potential consequences that an individual may face as a result of a DUI conviction in Port Charlotte are:

-The completion of a set amount of community service hours.
+- The completion of a set amount of community service hours.

-The completion of a course on substance abuse.
+- The completion of a course on substance abuse.

-Required use of an ignition interlock device in order to drive.
+- Required use of an ignition interlock device in order to drive.

-Time spent on probation.
+- Time spent on probation.

-10-day impoundment of the vehicle.
+- 10-day impoundment of the vehicle.

 Other DUI Consequences in Port Charlotte